realByg/cfworker-telegrambot-template/README.md

 	    },
     }
     ```
+3. Rename `wrangler.example.toml` to `wrangler.toml` and setup your wrangler configuration.

 #### 👉 Development
 1. Run `npm run ngrok` to start ngrok local port forwrading.
 Copy the ngrok URL to `webhook.host` in `bot.config.js` .